evghenin/advanced-pricing-rules/README.md

 # Advanced Pricing Rules

-This is a custom app for **ERNext**, enhancing the standard pricing and discount mechanisms in sales-related documents.
+This is a custom app for **ERPNext**, enhancing the standard pricing and discount mechanisms in sales-related documents.

 ## Features